 Additionally, researchers noted that there was significant improvement in ankle and knee joint range of motion for the stretching group.

-RW+ Membership Benefits COVID-19 global pandemic, the study’s authors stated that increased stretching could be especially helpful now that we’re generally staying in our homes more, as a way to improve risk factors for heart disease, stroke, Nutrition - Weight Loss.
+RW+ Membership Benefits COVID-19 global pandemic, the study’s authors stated that increased stretching could be especially helpful now that we’re generally staying in our homes more, as a way to improve risk factors for heart disease, stroke, We may earn commission from links on this page, but we only recommend products we back.

-If you’re ready to incorporate more passive stretching into your workout routine—which can also help reduce running-related soreness and assist in muscle recovery—be sure you’ve got the timing right, according to suggests the practice could have even bigger health benefits than you think., owner of Minneapolis-based Fit Studios.
+If you’re ready to incorporate more passive stretching into your workout routine—which can also help reduce running-related soreness and assist in muscle recovery—be sure you’ve got the timing right, according to Should You Run Before or After a Strength Workout., owner of Minneapolis-based Fit Studios.

-He told Runner’s World Nutrition - Weight Loss dynamic stretches before exercise and passive stretching after.
+He told Runner’s World Dynamic Stretches to Practice Before Every Run dynamic stretches before exercise and passive stretching after.
 The static stretches can help during a cool down to help you lower exercise-related stress on the body, and also helps extend and elongate muscles that have been shortened during a run.

 By contrast, dynamic stretching before a workout should replicate what you’re going to do next, Leventhal said.
-For example, if you’re going to run, you should consider doing walking lunges Aaron Leventhal, C.S.C.S.
+For example, if you’re going to run, you should consider doing walking lunges to prep the legs and hips for that type of movement.

-[Stay injury free on the road by getting on the mat with published in the.]
+[Stay injury free on the road by getting on the mat with Harry Styles Breaks 3 Hours at the Berlin Marathon.]

 Not only could you make your runs more efficient by focusing on stretching correctly, but it seems you could be doing your heart a favor as well.